MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     nstep* = {uint+}

-The :code:`ǹstep` keyword sets the total number of MD steps to be performed within this simulation run.
+The ``nstep`` keyword sets the total number of MD steps to be performed within this simulation run.

 .. _integratorKey: